intrinio/ruby-sdk/docs/SecurityApi.md

 opts = {
   source: nil, # String | Return intraday prices from the specified data source
-  start_date: Date.parse("2018-01-01"), # Date | Return intraday prices starting at the specified date
+  start_date: nil, # Date | Return intraday prices starting at the specified date
-  start_time: "4200", # String | Return intraday prices starting at the specified time on the `start_date` (timezone is UTC)
+  start_time: nil, # String | Return intraday prices starting at the specified time on the `start_date` (timezone is UTC)
-  end_date: Date.parse("2018-01-01"), # Date | Return intraday prices stopping at the specified date
+  end_date: nil, # Date | Return intraday prices stopping at the specified date
-  end_time: "4200" # String | Return intraday prices stopping at the specified time on the `end_date` (timezone is UTC) }
+  end_time: nil, # String | Return intraday prices stopping at the specified time on the `end_date` (timezone is UTC)
+  page_size: 100, # Integer | The number of results to return
+  next_page: nil # String | Gets the next page of data from a previous API call }

 begin